10621223/Laraieb-Imam/README.md

 Current IT Setup

+HubSpot supports regional data hosting.
+Prior to July 2021, HubSpot's AWS environment was solely located in the United States.
+As of July 2021, HubSpot has a new AWS environment in the European Union.
+HubSpot accounts are hosted in one of these data hosting locations, and customer data is processed and stored in that location.
+Learn more about  HubSpot's Regional Data Hosting Policy.

 Cloud service provider : AWS (Amazon web services) Suggestion EC2 since Hubspot is medium entreprise I would suggest EC2 it is suitable for scalable infrastructure which Hupspot's growth seems to promise